chocolatey/docs/input/en-us/features/install-directory-override.md

     directory.
 Chocolatey will automatically determine the type of installer and pass the appropriate arguments to override the install directory.
 The package must use Chocolatey install helpers and be installing an installer for software.
-Available in 0.9.10+.
 Licensed  versions only.
 ~~~

 ## FAQ